 In Fig. 5, the profit rate is the same in industry 1 and 2, because w_1D_1 and w_2D_2 are mutually parallel, and $\frac{A_1B_1}{w_1B_1}$ and $\frac{A_2B_2}{w_2B_2}$ are equal.
-However, since $OC_2>OC_1$, the capital intensity in industry 2 is higher.
-Since $A_2C_2>A_1C_1$, the value added per man is also higher in industry 2.
-The capital-output ratio is measured by $\frac{K}{N}/\frac{Y}{N}$, so the steeper slope of I than II means a lower capital-output ratio.
+However, since $OC_2 > OC_1$, the capital intensity in industry 2 is higher.
+Since $A_2C_2 > A_1C_1$, the value added per man is also higher in industry 2.
+The capital-output ratio is measured by $\frac{K}{N} / \frac{Y}{N}$, so the steeper slope of I than II means a lower capital-output ratio.
 In this sense, industry 2 has a higher capital-output ratio.
-The wage rate is higher in industry 2, for w_2O is higher than w_1O .
-In this model, we need not worry about a possibility that a higher capital intensity will not entail a higher wage rate.
-Therefore, Itō seems to point out only one possibility and does not give any proof that in equilibrium a higher capital intensity will always coexist with the same wage rate as in other industries which have a lower capital intensity.
+In this sense, industry 2 has a higher capital-output ratio.
+We need not worry about a possibility that a higher capital intensity will not entail a higher wage rate.
+Therefore, Itō seems to point out only one possibility and does not give any proof that in equilibrium a higher capital intensity.
 We may formally prefer either Fig. 2 or Fig. 5.
 However, we cannot but imagine that the case of Fig. 5 is much closer to the reality.

 Returning again to Itô's second criticism, we have to make further additions.
 If Itô presumes that, in order to do away with an abnormal wage differential, a sufficient decline in the relative prices of the commodities must occur in the industry in which the comparative physical productivity manifested a marked increase, something very unrealistic seems to be implied in the policy recommendation stemming from his hypothesis.
-He seems to have set up unconsciously a reference criterion that a relative price decline in an inverse direction with the relative physical-productivity increase is required in order to evade the occurrence of the sharp wage differential, or that if the sharp wage differential already prevails, an important remedy for it would be to have a relative price decline in the oligopolistic industry, which is large enough to eliminate the wage differential.
+He seems to have set up unconsciously a reference criterion that a relative price decline in an inverse direction with the relative physical-productivity increase is required in order to evade the occurrence of the sharp wage differential, or that if the sharp wage differential already prevails, an important remedy for it would be to have a relative price decline in the oligopolistic industry, which is FORMATION AND TRANSITION OF THE DUAL ECONOMY IN JAPAN large enough to eliminate the wage differential.
 However, this criterion is valid only in a closed system.
 Actually, in an open economy, the price decline cannot be so exorbitant as compared with the prices in advanced industrial countries.
 Therefore, if we take into account the international price relationship, there would be limit in the relative price decline which will eliminate the wage differential.
-In other words, Itō's point seems to put too much weight upon a factor which is rather commonly found in most countries and which does not vary greatly from country to country.
+In other words, Itô's point seems to put too much weight upon a factor which is rather commonly found in most countries and which does not vary greatly from country to country.
 It would not be smart thing to introduce such a factor common to most countries in order to explain a unique phenomenon, like the wage differential in Japan.
 If the relative price decline is set up as a policy for eliminating the wage differential this is expecting too much, and it is a rather unrealistic policy.